 Japan's ski areas are having their worst winter in decades

-[TOKYO] Japan's ski resorts are suffering through one of the worst snow seasons on record, disappointing locals and foreign tourists and jeopardizing the country's budding reputation as an international ski destination.
+JAPAN'S ski resorts are suffering through one of the worst snow seasons on record, disappointing locals and foreign tourists and jeopardising the country's budding reputation as an international ski destination.

-On the northern island of Hokkaido, where resorts like Niseko are known for reliable, fresh powder, the snow failed to fall in December and remains scant in the new year.
-In Sapporo, ski competitions have been canceled and the city is trucking in snow for its annual snow festival.
+On the northern island of Hokkaido, where resorts such as Niseko are known for reliable, fresh powder, the snow failed to fall in December and remains scant in the new year.
+In Sapporo, ski competitions have been cancelled and the city is trucking in snow for its annual snow festival.
 December's snowfall there was the lowest since the Japan Meteorological Agency began keeping records in 1961.

 There's still enough snow to ski at many resorts, but Japan's built its international reputation on the reliability of its deep annual snowfalls.
 The Chinese New Year holiday, which starts later this month, will bring a massive influx of skiers from Hong Kong, Taiwan and China who may end up sorely disappointed.
 For a country concerned with tourism - and an industry already nervous about the effects of climate change - this winter is an ominous sign.